 All commands, addresses and data are shifted in and out of the device, beginning with the most significant bit on the first rising edge of SCLK after CS# is driven low.
-Then, the one-Byte command code must be shifted in to the device, with most significant bit first on SI, and each bit is latched on the rising edges of SCLK.
+Then, the one-byte command code must be shifted in to the device, most significant bit first on SI, each bit being latched on the rising edges of SCLK.

-See Table2, every command sequence starts with a one-Byte command code.
-Depending on the command, this might be followed by address Bytes, or by data Bytes, or by both or none.
-CS# must be driven high after the last bit of the command sequence has been completed.
+See Table2, every command sequence starts with a one-byte command code.
+Depending on the command, this might be followed by address bytes, or by data bytes, or by both or none.
+CS# must be driven high after the last bit of the command sequence has been shifted in.
 For the commands of Read, Fast Read, Read Status Register or Release from Deep Power-Down, and Read Device ID, the shifted-in command sequence is followed by a data-out sequence.
 CS# can be driven high after any bit of the data-out sequence is being shifted out.

-For the commands of Page Program, Sector Erase, Block Erase, Chip Erase, Write Status Register, Write Enable, Write Disable or Deep Power-Down command, CS# must be driven high exactly at a Byte boundary, otherwise the command is rejected, and is not executed.
+For the commands of Page Program, Sector Erase, Block Erase, Chip Erase, Write Status Register, Write Enable, Write Disable or Deep Power-Down command, CS# must be driven high exactly at a byte boundary, otherwise the command is rejected, and is not executed.
 That means CS# must be driven high when the number of clock pulses after CS# being driven low is an exact multiple of eight.
-For Page Program, if CS# is driven high at any time the input Byte is not a full Byte, nothing will happen and WEL will not be reset.
+For Page Program, if CS# is driven high at any time the input byte is not a full byte, nothing will happen and WEL will not be reset.